On the invariants of finite groups arising in a topological quantum field theory: The dual invariant

 We now prove the supersolvability criterion of Theorem~\ref{t:ch-criteria}(c).

 \emph{Proof of Theorem~\ref{t:ch-criteria}(c).} Assume by contradiction that $G$ is a counterexample to the claim with minimal order.
 Since $\til{q}_1(G)=d(G)$, we must have $h\ge 2$.
 We have

 Since $d(G)>1/12$, $G$ is solvable by \cite{D73}.
-By \cite[Theorem VI.9.5]{Hu67}, $G$ is supersolvable if and only if all maximal subgroups of G have prime index.
-This result together with Lemma \ref{lem:quotient} shows that both the Frattini subgroup and the center of $G$ are trivial.
+Since $G$ is supersolvable if $G/\Phi(G)$ is supersolvable by \cite[Theorem~VI.8.6(a)]{Hu67} and $G$ is supersolvable if $G/\Zen{G}$ is supersolvable by the definition of supersolvability \cite[Definition~VI.8.5(b)]{Hu67}, it follows by Lemma~\ref{lem:quotient} and induction that both the Frattini subgroup and the center of $G$ are trivial.

-Suppose that $G$ has two distinct minimal normal subgroups, say $N_1$ and $N_2$.
-By Lemma \ref{lem:quotient} and the minimality of $|G|$, both $G/N_1$ and $G/N_2$ are supersolvable, and so $G$ is supersolvable as $G$ embeds into a supersolvable group $G/N_1\times G/N_2$.
+Suppose that $G$ has two distinct minimal normal subgroups, say $M_1$ and $M_2$.
+By Lemma \ref{lem:quotient} and the minimality of $|G|$, both $G/M_1$ and $G/M_2$ are supersolvable, and so $G$ is supersolvable as $G$ embeds into a supersolvable group $G/M_1\times G/M_2$.
 This is a contradiction.
-Therefore, $G$ has a unique minimal normal subgroup, say $N$, and since $G$ is solvable, $N$ is an elementary abelian $p$-group of order $p^m$ for some prime $p$ and positive integer $m\ge 1$.
+Therefore, $G$ has a unique minimal normal subgroup, say $M$, and since $G$ is solvable, $M$ is an elementary abelian $p$-group of order $p^m$ for some prime $p$ and positive integer $m\ge 1$.
 If $m=1$, then $G$ is supersolvable, so we may assume that $m>1$.
-As $\Phi(G)=1$, we have $\mbf{F}(G)=N$ by Gasch\"{u}tz' theorem \cite[Theorem~III.4.5]{Hu67}, and hence $\Cen{G}{N}=N$ by \cite[Theorem~III.4.2 b)]{Hu67}.
+As $\Phi(G)=1$, we have $\mbf{F}(G)=M$ by Gasch\"{u}tz' theorem \cite[Theorem~III.4.5]{Hu67}, and hence $\Cen{G}{M}=M$ by \cite[Theorem~III.4.2 b)]{Hu67}.